ttutisani/Xunit.Gherkin.Quick/README.md

 Thank you for consideration, and enjoy the framework!

 ## Getting Started

+*Prefer video format?* Watch how to get started with [BDD and Xunit.Gherkin.Quick on Youtube](https://youtu.be/RBcJYt2g_gE).

 We'll quickly setup our project, write our first BDD test, and then run it.

 #### Xunit test project